How to Become an MRI Tech: A Step-By-Step Guide

-, you’ll need to decide where you want to go.
-This can be difficult as there are quite a few MRI programs throughout the country.
+Before you can apply to an MRI technologist training program, you need to decide where you want to go.
+This can be a formidable task, as there are thousands of MRI programs throughout the United States.

 2. Apply for FAFSA

-is highly recommended and much easier than people think.
-In fact, most MRI students are able to fund their education through financial aid programs.
-Ensure that your FAFSA application has been submitted at least one week before you apply to your MRI program.
+We cannot recommend completing a FAFSA application enough.
+Most MRI students are able to pay for their education through financial aid programs.
+Ensure that your FAFSA application has been submitted at no later than four days before you apply to an MRI program.

 3. Complete Your MRI Tech Application

-Most healthcare training programs require applicants to take an entrance exam before they can be admitted.
-Don’t be nervous: These exams determine a candidate’s general mental competence, if the student can handle the school’s educational requirements, and whether they’re able to retain new knowledge.
+In fact, the Wonderlic is widely-regarded as the most precise way to determine a prospective student’s academic success.
+In a nutshell, the exam determines a candidate’s general mental competence, if the student can handle the school’s educational requirements, and whether they are able to retain new knowledge.

 4. Wait for the Decision

-Waiting to hear back from your MRI tech program is probably the most nerve-wracking part of the entire application process.
-Many schools fast-track their decisions, so you should hear if you’ve been accepted within a few weeks.
+Awaiting a school’s decision is likely the most nerve-wracking part of the entire application process.
+The silver lining here is that tech schools tend to fast-track their decisions, and you should hear if you’ve been accepted within two weeks.

 How Is Acceptance Determined?

-A variety of factors are considered when an MRI training program reviews student applications.
-These likely include the highest level of education they successfully completed, their GPA, healthcare experience, references, entrance exam scores, and how they performed during the entrance interview.
+There are usually a variety of factors considered when a tech school reviews diagnostic MRI technologist applications.
+These likely include the highest level of education successfully completed, GPA, healthcare experience, points of reference, entrance exam scores, and how you performed during the entrance interview.

-Strong student candidates will have already completed some college courses in health sciences.
-Due to the competitiveness of MRI tech programs, schools might recommend that applicants already hold an associate degree before applying.
-An associate degree will later help with certification as well.
+Strong student candidates will have already completed college courses in health sciences.
+Due to the competitiveness of MRI Technologist programs, schools usually recommend that applicants hold an associate degree before applying to an MRI program.